fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 nately, pytest provides a command-line flag, --setup-show, that does just that:

-Chapter 3. pytest Fixtures • 54
+Lab 3. pytest Fixtures • 54

 **$ pytest--setup-showtest_add.py-k valid_id**